 New maintenance methods, including electronic management arrangements and shorter maintenance periods, can be assisted by Blockchain.
 To control the higher complexity and technical maturity of advanced manufacturing equipment, these advances are required.
 Users append service agreements and implementation documents relevant to each system to the blockchain record to enable outsourced servicing, providing a digital twin of the device.

 The automatic execution and payment for scheduled repairs will then be allowed by blockchain technology.
-A computer needing maintenance will cause a service request and create a smart contract for the job or a replacement component.
+A computer needing maintenance will cause a service request.
+It will create a smart contract for the job or a replacement component.
 Payment collection occurs immediately upon completion of the request.
 Also, blockchain adds immutable evidence of the maintenance history to the distributed ledger.
 These applications, which are still in the early stage of development, improve the durability of the equipment, promote control of the health and attrition of the equipment, and establish auditable machinery health evaluations.

 It is also worth exploring the four best practices for blockchain solutions in the manufacturing industry.